substrate-system/bab-rs/README.md

 npm run build
 ```

+This npm script calls a local shell script, [build-was.sh](./build-wasm.sh),
-This will create a `pkg/` directory containing the compiled WebAssembly module.
+which will create a `pkg/` directory and compile web assembly to it.
+This `pkg` directory is what gets published.

 -------